Ben Hogan Golf Is Back Again

 Understand that Callaway, TaylorMade, PING, COBRA and Titleist sell in the neighborhood of 80 percent of all the premium golf equipment sold on this here planet.
 If everyone except for those five went out of business tomorrow, we’d still have plenty of gear to choose from.

 Direct-to-consumer companies offer consumers a value-laden choice.
 Their equipment ranges anywhere from serviceable to exceptional, with pricing that screams value.
-The challenge for consumers is to accept that something that much less expensive can perform like the big names.
+The challenge for consumers is to accept that something that much less expensive can perform like the big name clubs being used on the PGA Tour.
 And the fact the big names continue to dominate is a tribute in large part to branding and, to a lesser extent, big-money R&D.

 And even though it can be lumped into a pile labeled “Just Another DTC Brand,” Hogan is different because, well, it’s Hogan.
 Hogan the man and Hogan the company mean something to golfers of a certain age.
 The hard part for the new Hogan is getting that mystique to mean something to enough new golfers to make the whole venture worthwhile.